ggramal/tiny-json-log/README.md

 {"levelname": "ERROR", "message": "informative message", "name": "root"}
 ```

-By default key names of a log are equal logRecord attribute names.
+By default log key names are equal to logRecord attribute names.
 You can change this behaviour by specifing `<custom attr key>={<some logRecord attr>}` for example

 ```
 import logging